yegor256/blog/_drafts/daily.md

 [my Twitter](https://twitter.com/intent/follow?screen_name=yegor256)
 followers to vote in a
 [simple poll](https://twitter.com/yegor256/status/1318899898364866560).
-They did, screaming in comments, that only a <del>stupid</del>
+They did, screaming in comments that only a <del>stupid</del>
 incompetent manager would ask programmers to send daily reports, while everything they do can easily be tracked in tickets, Git history, and so on.
-Indeed, why on Earth would a sane manager ask software engineers already very busy with coding spend time on writing these ridiculous reporting emails?
+Indeed, why on earth would a sane manager ask software engineers, already very busy with coding, to spend time on writing these ridiculous reporting emails?
 Let me try to give you a good reason.

 <!--more-->